 Melania Trump Slams Donald’s Policy Of Separating Migrant Children From Parents — She ‘Hates’ It

-Melania Trump released an official statement through her spokeswoman on June 17 expressing her heartbreak over the upsetting crisis concerning immigrant children who are getting taken away from their parents at the southern border.
+Melania Trump released a statement on June 17 expressing her heartbreak over the desperate crisis created by little children being separated from their parents at the southern border under orders from the Trump administration.

 Melania Trump, 48, issued a rare statement through her spokeswoman on June 17 that expressed her devastation over the current national crisis regarding immigrant children getting taken away from their parents at the American borders and it reflected a lot of compassion due to her own experience as an immigrant.
 “Mrs. Trump hates to see children separated from their families and hopes both sides of the aisle can finally come together to achieve successful immigration reform,” communications director, Stephanie Grisham, explained to CNN.
 “She believes we need to be a country that follows all laws, but also a country that governs with heart.”
 Between Apr.
 19- May 31, 2018, around 2000 immigrant children have sadly been separated from their families after Melania’s husband, President Donald Trump, 72, and his administration have made the decision to charge adults who are illegally crossing the border with federal crimes instead of referring those with children to immigration courts, which is what was done in the past.
 When they are charged by the government, the children are taken away with only a hotline number for the parents to later use to track them down.

 A large number of upsetting images and details about some of the immigrant children have caused a huge backlash from the public and although Donald’s administration is the one who enforced the policy change, he continues to blame the Democrats.
-Melania choosing to publicly speak out about her stance on the case is surprising considering this is the first time she has expressed that she disagrees with a policy brought on by the her husband’s administration.
+Melania choosing to publicly speak out about her stance on the case is surprising considering this is the first time she has expressed that she disagrees with a policy brought on by her husband’s administration.

 Multiple sources EXCLUSIVELY spoke to HollywoodLife about Melania’s feelings and her decision to speak out.
 “Melania has very strong opinions of her own on a lot of different subjects, and they often differ from Donald’s public stance on issues—but she makes a point of never publicly contradicting him,” one source close to Melania explained.
 “Melania has full control over her social media though, and she never runs anything past anyone before posting, so it’s not like she’s ‘gagged’ from expressing her thoughts and feelings, it’s her choice, and her choice alone, to never publicly challenge the stance Donald takes.
 Privately though, Melania will tell Donald if she disagrees on something that’s close to her heart, even though she often wonders if he even listens to her opinion nowadays.”